Talk to Her: Plot

 The hospital staff discover that Alicia is pregnant because she was raped.
 Further investigation reveals that her chart does not indicate her missed period.
-Benigno admits to falsifying the chart and claims that he did this so as not to alarm anyone, as other comatose patients have also missed their periods.
+Benigno admits to falsifying the chart.
 Another orderly reports having overheard Benigno's conversation with Marco about wanting to marry Alicia.

 Unaware of Alicia's pregnancy, Marco leaves for Jordan to write a travel book.
-Months later, he reads in a newspaper that Lydia has died without awakening from her coma.
-When he calls the hospital to talk to Benigno, a nurse tells him that Benigno is in prison for Alicia's rape and urges him to return for Benigno’s sake because “he has no one.”
-Benigno, who has been denied information about Alicia since his imprisonment, asks Marco to find out what has happened to her.
-Marco stays in Benigno's apartment, from which he sees Alicia in the dance studio doing rehab exercises with her teacher, Katrina.
-From Benigno's lawyer, Marco learns that Alicia had a stillborn baby.
-The lawyer urges him not to tell Benigno about the baby or Alicia's recovery.
+Months later, he reads in a newspaper that Lydia died without awakening from her coma.
+When he calls the hospital to talk to Benigno, a nurse tells him that he is in prison for Alicia's rape.
+Benigno asks Marco to find out what has happened to her.
+Marco stays in Benigno's apartment, from which he sees Alicia in the dance studio doing rehab exercises with her teacher, Katrina, and he learns that Alicia had a stillborn baby.

-Marco, who adheres to this request, receives a voicemail from Benigno saying that he cannot live without Alicia and has decided to "take off.”
-Marco rushes to the prison, where Benigno has left him a farewell letter.
-Benigno had written that he hopes to take only enough pills to leave him in a comatose state in which he can join Alicia.
-He asks Marco to talk to him and tell him everything.
-Marco visits Benigno's grave and tells him about the stillbirth and Alicia’s recovery.
+Marco receives a voicemail from Benigno saying that he cannot live without Alicia.
+Marco rushes to the prison, where Benigno has left him a farewell letter: Marco visits his grave and tells him about the stillbirth and Alicia's recovery.

 The film ends in the theatre where it began, with Alicia and Katrina sitting a few rows behind Marco at the dance performance.
-During intermission, Alicia asks a distraught-looking Marco if he is alright.
-When the performance continues, Marco is seen turning back to look at a smiling Alicia and, echoing a caption that had appeared for the couples "Marco y Lydia" and "Benigno y Alicia," the words “Marco y Alicia” appear on the screen.
+Marco is seen turning back to look at a smiling Alicia and, echoing a caption that had appeared for the couples "Marco y Lydia" and "Benigno y Alicia," the words “Marco y Alicia” appear on the screen.